Department of Computer Science

 My background is in Natural Language Processing / Computational Linguistics.

-The long-term mission of my research is to develop systems that can accurately interpret natural language in a multimodal environment and in linguistic discourse.
+The long-term mission of my research in that area is to develop systems that can accurately interpret natural language in a multimodal environment and in linguistic discourse.
 My work touches on syntactic and semantic parsing, grammar formalisms, lexical and computational semantics, knowledge representation, machine learning.

 In my dissertation, I used synchronous graph grammars to translate sentences into graph-based representations of their meaning and developed efficient algorithms for grammar induction and parsing.